Healthy Homes Assessment Pipitea

 Home Assessments Pipitea for Rental Properties

-There are a myriad of things you should look for in an home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns you should look for during an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+The most common are:

-The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For expert advice get in touch today to schedule your rental properties home assessment.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling could be significant for property managers and landlords.
+For expert advice get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties